Filing Your Return -> Pension Income Splitting

 Income Tax Act s.
 60.03, 56(1)(a.2), 220(3.201)

-Beginning with the 2007 tax year, Canadian residents may split certain pension income with their resident spouse or common-law partner.
+Canadian residents may split certain pension income with their resident spouse or common-law partner.
+This started with the 2007 taxation year.
 This can be done if the following conditions are met:

-Up to 1/2 of eligible pension income may be allocated to the taxpayer's spouse when the tax returns are filed.
+As per s.
+60.03(a) of the Income Tax Act (ITA), up to 1/2 of eligible pension income as per s.
+118(7) of the ITA may be allocated to the taxpayer's spouse when the tax returns are filed.
 In some cases this will result in a pension income tax credit for the transferee.
 The amount that can be transferred is reduced if the couple has not been married for 12 months in the taxation year.
 For a deceased pensioner, the number of months married is the number of months up to and including the month of death.
 The provincial pension transfer is the same as the federal pension transfer, except for Quebec taxpayers.
 To calculate Quebec taxable income, the amount that can be transferred is not reduced if the couple has not been married for the full 12 months.